 Benita’s home in Young Harris, Georgia overlooking Lake Chatuge and the Blue Ridge Mountains.

 To apply for this Valentine’s Retreat and schedule your intake session …

-Click here to complete the Contact page.
+Click here to complete the Couples Questionnaire on the Contact page.
 Tell me that you want to apply for the Valentine’s Retreat.
 I’ll contact you within two business days (Monday-Friday) to schedule a 10-minute complimentary Discovery Call.
-Both of you must be present on the call.
+Both of you must be present on the Zoom call.

-Both of you must read this entire web page and watch the TV interview “Four Horsemen: Don’t Let Them Ruin Your Marriage” (click here).
+Both of you must attend the Discovery Call.
+Each of you must read this entire retreat web page and watch the TV interview “Four Horsemen: Don’t Let Them Ruin Your Marriage” (click here).

-During the call, I’ll answer your questions and make sure you are a good fit for this retreat, or suggest private sessions.
+During the Discovery Call, I’ll answer your questions and make sure you are a good fit for this retreat, or I’ll suggest private sessions.

-Your cancellation notice must be made in writing.
+Your cancellation notice must be made in writing via email.
 A $50 administration fee is non-refundable.
-The balance of your tuition can be refunded up until 21 days before the retreat.
+You may cancel up until 21 days before the retreat.
 If you cancel within 20 days, there is no refund, but you may apply your fee to private sessions.

-In the unlikely event that I cancel the workshop, you will receive a full refund.
+In the unlikely event that Benita cancels the workshop, you will receive a full refund.